-The most important measurement models used to evaluate the predictive capability of a study model are internal consistency (Cronbach's Alpha and Composite Reliability), convergent validity (indicator reliability, Average Variance Extracted (AVE)) and discriminant validity (cross-loading and Heterotrait-heteromethod (HTMT)).
+The most important measurement models used to evaluate the predictive capability of a study model are internal consistency (Cronbach's alpha and composite reliability), convergent validity (indicator reliability, average variance extracted [AVE]) and discriminant validity (cross-loading and heterotrait-monotrait [HTMT] ratio).
 The estimation results for the measurement model are presented in Tables 2 and 3.
-Cronbach's Alpha and Composite Reliability were used to measure the reliability of the internal consistency.
-Results of the partial least squares structural equation modelling (PLS-SEM)

-Algorithm report shows that all the values met the accepted value of 0.7 (Henseler, Ringle, and Sarstedt, 2015; Hair, Ringle, and Sarstedt, 2016; Nunally, 1978).
+Cronbach's alpha and composite reliability were used to measure the reliability of the internal consistency.
+Results of the partial least square structural equation modelling (PLS-SEM) algorithm report shows that all the values met the accepted value of 0.7 (Henseler, Ringle and Sarstedt, 2015; Hair et al., 2016; Nunnally, 1978).
 Meeting the accepted value validated that the questions used to measure the constructs were reliable.